Franklin Rawson

-His best known works are the Assassination of Manuel Vicente Maza and Rescue in the Cordillera.
+His best known works are the Murder of Manuel Vicente Maza and Rescue in the Cordillera.

 Early life

 Benjamin Franklin Rawson was born on 29 March 1819 (or 1820) in the city of San Juan.

 He was the eldest son of the marriage between the United States doctor Amán Rawson and Justina Rojo y Frías.

 His younger brother, Guillermo Rawson (1821 - 1890) was also a physician and politician who served as Interior Minister under President Bartolomé Mitre.